Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Deep Learning Models

-Stacked autoencoder is an unsupervised model and consists of several single autoencoders.
-It can learn discriminative and informative features automatically using unlabeled data.
-The single autoencoder is a symmetrical structure with two layers \cite{rumelhart1985learning} (see Fig. \ref{fig_overall_nets}(B): Autoencoder Unit).
-An encoder layer that learns representative features of the input data, and a decoder layer that reconstructs the features.
+An encoder learns latent representation from the input data while a decoder restores the latent representation as close to the input data as possible.
 The goal of an autoencoder is to minimize the reconstruction error between the input and the output.